 All staff at Dobcroft Junior School together with Children Young People and Families (CYPF) recognise the important link between regular attendance at school and the educational attainment of children.
 Parents/carers have a legal duty to ensure that all children of statutory school age (5-16 years of age) receive a full-time education.
 Action may be taken by CYPF against parents/carers who fail to ensure that their child is properly educated.
 The action may result in a formal warning, a fine, or an appearance at court.
-Parents/carers are 1 to request exceptional term time leave fr teacher of the school at which their child Head teachers may not grant any leave o term time unless there are exceptional cir
+Parents/carers are legally required to request exceptional term time leave from the Head teacher of the school at which their child is registered.
+Head teachers may not grant any leave of absence during term time unless there are exceptional circumstances.